Dishanaveen18/CropRotationPestControl/docs/README.md

    python src/predict.py
    Outputs will be saved in output/.

-If you wanna see the model running quickly, checkout the colab file, upload the 2 dataset and see it working. https://colab.research.google.com/drive/1-uF4TzxPrP2kiRly64KLM_hRc8MeTQvN?usp=sharing
+If you wanna see the model running quickly, check out the colab file, upload the 2 datasets and see it working. https://colab.research.google.com/drive/1-uF4TzxPrP2kiRly64KLM_hRc8MeTQvN?usp=sharing

 Documentation Report